SnowflurrySDK/Snowflurry.jl/docs/src/index.md

 # Installation

 The following installation steps are for people interested in using Snowflake in their own applications.
-If you are interested in contributing, head right over to our [Contributing to Snowflake page](contributing.md).
+If you are interested in helping to develop Snowflake, head right over to our [Developing Snowflake](./development.md) page.

 ### Installing Julia